 The phenomenon of Cat Cafes is spreading throughout the whole world.
 There are so many cat cafes in Taiwan, Japan, Singapore, North America, Europe and the Philippines.

 The very first cat café, “Neko no Jikan”, in Japan opened its doors in Osaka in year 2004.
 While, the very first cat café in Tokyo is “Neko no Mise”.
 Ever from 2005 Japan has an ever-growing number of cat cafes.
 What’s good about these cafes is you rarely see expensive pedigreed cats.
-You’ll have the chance to bond with everyday cats you may see in on a street or in a park.
+You will have the chance to bond with everyday cats you may see on a street or in a park.

 The Cat Cafes do require little extra fees since they have to maintain the store and of course, care for the health of the cats.
-For example, “Neko no Mise” charges 9USD for an hour or 21.50USD for three hours of bonding with the cats.
+For example, “Neko no Mise” charges 9USD for an hour or 21.50USD for three hours of bonding with its cats.